jkamenik/little-snitch-rules/README.md

 4. Click "Subscribe..."
 5. Enter your admin password is required
 6. Adjust any settings
-    1. Recommend Enabling "Disable new allow rules", and Update "Daily"
+    1. Recommend Enabling "Disable new allow rules" (except for the Allow* rules), and Update "Daily"
 7. Check "Active"
 8. Click "Subscribe"